antononcube/MathematicaForPrediction/MarkdownDocuments/Monad-code-generation-and-extension.md

 The ClCon specific monad functions deposit or retrieve values from the context with the keys: "trainData", "testData", "classifier".
 The general idea is that if the current value of the pipeline cannot provide all arguments for a ClCon function, then the needed arguments are taken from the context.
 If that fails, then an message is issued.
 This is illustrated with the following pipeline with comments example.

+[!["ClCon-basic-example"](http://imgur.com/98e60pN.png)](http://imgur.com/98e60pN.png)

 The pipeline and results above demonstrate polymorphic behaviour over the classifier variable in the context: different functions are used if that variable is a ClassifierFunction object or an association of named `ClassifierFunction` objects.

-[!["ClCon-basic-example"](http://imgur.com/98e60pN.png)](http://imgur.com/98e60pN.png)
+Note the demonstrated granularity and sequentiality of the operations coming from using a monad structure.
+If those kind of operations it would be easy to make interpreters for natural language DSLs.

 ### Another usage example